microsoft/playwright/docs/src/api/java.md

 * langs: java
 - `env` <[Object]<[string], [string]>>

-Specify environment variables that will be passed to the driver process.
+Additional environment variables that will be passed to the driver process.
 By default driver process inherits environment variables of the Playwright process.

 ### param: BrowserContext.waitForPage.callback = %%-java-wait-for-event-callback-%%